 Your Digital Marketing Questions, Answered!

-The most common question we receive, as an agency, is what digital marketing is, exactly.
-Digital marketing encompasses marketing efforts using the internet or electronic devices.
+The most common question we receive, as a digital marketing agency, is what digital marketing is, exactly.
+Simply put, digital marketing encompasses marketing efforts using the internet or electronic devices.

 If your customers and prospects use digital devices or spend time online, then the answer is almost certainly yes.
 Both B2B & B2C businesses can benefit from digital marketing if it is approached in an effective way.
 Digital channels hold more of a market share now than ever before.

 Different agencies approach this very differently.
-At Rock Solid Marketing a typical client-agency relationship will comprise of an account manager (your day-to-day point of contact), a senior consultant, and a strategist.
-Our team will be supported by specialists across all the channels we are working on for your campaign.
+At Rock Solid Marketing, a typical client-agency relationship will comprise of an account manager (your day-to-day point of contact), a senior consultant, and a strategist.
+Our Mildura web design and marketing team will be supported by specialists across all the channels we are working on for your campaign.

 We work across 6 core channels, SEO, PPC, Paid Social, Email Marketing, Content and Display.
-We have dedicated teams across all 6 channels.
+We have dedicated teams across all 6 channels on our Mildura digital marketing team.

 Again, this depends on whether you are utilising the correct channels specific to your business and if your targeting is correct.
 Lead count isn’t as important as the quality of those leads.
-We work on a quality over quantity basis.
+Our digital marketing agency works on a quality over quantity basis.

 Not necessarily.
 Unless your goal is to increase organic traffic to your Facebook/Twitter/Instagram/LinkedIn page, then it is highly unlikely that you will generate enough likes to have an enormous reach like some big brands do.
 Utilising paid search and being active in niche groups will increase the likelihood of your message landing in front of your target persona regardless of if they interact with your page.